 In Figure 2b, we visualize the distributions of binding affinity change for each group, especially for “Class 1” nsSNVs that positively shift ∆BA, which contribute to 6.0% and 8.9% of all nsSNVs in our ExAC and TCGA data source (Supplementary Figure 4).
 Though we do not observe a significant difference in ∆BA distributions between common and rare nsSNVs, when we bring together the top common and rare germline nsSNVs with positive ∆BA (the “outlier” region in the boxplot), top rare nsSNVs have a significantly higher ∆BA than those common ones.
 It implies that rare nsSNVs pool contains more extremely deleterious samples in terms of disrupting drug-protein binding than those from common nsSNV pool (e.g. the top 50 group has p-value = 1.4e-4 from two-sample Wilcoxon t-test; Supplementary Figure 5).
 This observation is intuitively consistent with our expectation as rare variants tend to have greater impacts on protein stability as a result of higher selective constraints.

 Based on remarkable efforts made in characterization of cancer genomes [24, 25, 39], people have validated the important roles of driver nsSNVs in driving cancer progression [40, 41].
-These facts motivate us to probe the impacts of nsSNVs from driver genes on perturbing communications of associated proteins with their surrounding environment.
+These facts motivate us to probe the impacts of nsSNVs from driver genes on perturbing interactions between associated protein residues and drug ligands.
 Indeed, our analysis shows a significant difference between passenger and driver nsSNVs.
 Those cancer-associated driver nsSNVs tend to destabilize protein-drug binding to a bigger extent compared with neutral passenger ones (p-value = 3.60e-4 from two-sample Wilcoxon test).
 In Figure 2b, we also plot the percentage of nsSNVs that lead to a non-positive ∆BA (“Class 2”) together with the percentage of nsSNVs that do not change the binding affinity upon point mutation (∆BA=0).
 We find that the portion of nsSNVs that would cause a non-positive ∆BA decrease from common (94%), rare (93%), passenger (91%) to driver (85%) groups.
 This indicates that in the driver nsSNV group there is a heavier portion of variants that impair drug binding compared with the other groups.
 Next, we conduct further analysis to see more difference in Class 1 and Class 2 variants in terms of genomic, structural and physiochemical properties.
 Specific properties with different responses from the two classes of variants will serve as features in our later learning method to separate binding-disruptive nsSNVs from the rest.

 Differential effects of features on drug-resistant and non-drug-resistant nsSNVs